pymor/pymor/docs/source/tutorial_external_solver.rst

     :language: cmake

 That is all that is needed for :download:`CMakeLists.txt <minimal_cpp_demo/CMakeLists.txt>`.
-In the next step we will switch to a bash terminal and actually compile this module.
+In the next step, we will switch to a bash terminal and actually compile this module.

 After creating a build directory for the module, we let cmake initialize the build and call make to execute the compilation.